Skip to main content

 How to Improve Your Chances of Getting Into Stanford University

 Stanford considers GPA, class rank, and the rigor of coursework “very important” when making admissions decisions.
-Consequently, it’s extremely important for Stanford applicants to not only possess outstanding grades, but to also earn those grades in challenging courses.
+Consequently, it’s critical that Stanford applicants not only possess outstanding grades, but to also earn those grades in challenging courses.
 How many AP classes should you take?
-Students accepted to a top 10 school like Stanford typically complete between 8 and 12, but it’s not uncommon for a student to have taken even more.
+Students accepted to a top ten school like Stanford typically complete between 8 and 12, but it’s not uncommon for a student to have taken even more.

-Another reason Stanford applicants need great grades is that selective schools use a tool called the Academic Index to filter out their enormous number of applicants.
+Another reason Stanford applicants need great grades is that selective schools use a tool called the Academic Index to screen their enormous number of applicants.
 In its most basic form, the Academic Index is a distillation of a student’s academic performance (grades and test scores) into a single numerical value.
-Colleges use that number to filter out students deemed unqualified.
+Colleges use that number to filter out students deemed academically unqualified.

-If your GPA is on the lower side and you’re earlier on in your high school career, check out our tips for increasing your GPA.
-If you’re a junior or senior, it will be harder to increase your GPA, so the easiest way to increase your Academic Index is to get a higher test score.
+If your GPA is on the lower side and you’re early in your high school career, there’s still time to improve your GPA.
+If you’re a junior or senior, it will be harder to improve your GPA, so the easiest way to boost your Academic Index is to get a higher test score.

-The middle 50% of students admitted to Stanford’s class of 2026 got between 1500 and 1570 on the SAT.
-The middle 50% scored between 33 and 35.
-Any score in the middle 50% is good, but the closer applicants score to the 75th percentile (the upper bound of the middle 50%), the better their odds of admission will be.
+The middle 50% of students admitted to Stanford in the 2024-2025 admission cycle got between 1510 and 1570 on the SAT.
+The middle 50% ACT score was between 34 and 35.
+Any score in the middle 50% is good, but the closer an applicant’s score is to the 75th percentile (the upper bound of the middle 50%), the better their odds of admission will be.

 To improve your SAT/ACT score, check out these free CollegeVine resources: